SNAP Benefits in Georgia: How to Apply and Qualify

 ON THIS PAGE

-The Supplemental Nutrition Assistance Program, or SNAP, is a federal program that helps you and your family buy groceries.
-It provides monthly funds to low-income households to purchase nutritious food.
+The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds to help you and your family buy groceries.
+This program is a vital resource for many low-income households across Georgia.

 SNAP Income Limits and Benefit Amounts in Georgia